-TOKYO (TR) – Tokyo Metropolitan Police have arrested two persons who are believed to be members of a notorious extortion ring that targeted men by making false accusations about the taking of illicit photographs, reports the Mainichi Shimbun (May 18).
+TOKYO (TR) – Tokyo Metropolitan Police have arrested two persons who are believed to be members of a notorious extortion ring that targeted men by making false claims in connection with the taking of illicit photographs, reports the Mainichi Shimbun (May 18).

 According to police, the suspects are Masaru Shimosato, a 29-year-old resident of Ota Ward, and Gaku Oshiro, 23, both of whom have been accused of attempted blackmail.